CoreyOliver/Wave_Release/checklist.md

 TO DO:

+[] mass edit dates for customer
+    []  update WHERE cust and date are xxxxx

+[] add confirmation for delete
+    [] prompt for are you sure

+WIP:

+[] figure out why web wave is rendering extra cells from the wholesale wave component

+clean up later:

+[] adjust the request to exclude shipping dates for after
+    [] wave the goods and add shipping date once the whole order is complete instead of when we are waving it []prompt when attempting to update an order
+    [] mass update needs permissions?

+completed:

+[x] continue the request - created object for request.
+    [x] created object
+        [x] object received
+        [x] set up for edit wave function in main.controller

+[x] copy lines
+    [x] add button to line with data
+        [x] on click move the data to the open form

+[x]add some checks to make sure you don't break the fetch missing data

 [x] adjust the date format for the POST request.
 Date format?
 [x] add delete request by wave params
     [x] delete request set up